Niki-Tester/gamestar/doc/criteria.md

         * [ ] Design a data model that fits the purpose of the project.

-        * [ ] Develop the model into a usable relational database where data is stored in a consistent and wellorganised manner.
+        * [ ] Develop the model into a usable relational database where data is stored in a consistent and well organized manner.

-    * [ ] MERRIT CRITERIA:
+    * [ ] MERIT CRITERIA:

         * [ ] Describe the data schema fully in the README file.